TaylorJadin/kerkoapp/README.md

 # README

-This is a docker installation of KerkoApp based on the instructions found here:
+This is a docker-compose based installation of KerkoApp based on the instructions found here:
 [Getting Started - Kerko](https://whiskyechobravo.github.io/kerko/1.0/getting-started/#docker-installation)

 ## Commands: